School Holiday Activities On A Budget

 Engage with your local council through their free school holiday activities:

 Most councils put together a list of activities available in their shires, and these are usually available at council offices and at local libraries.
-Many of them list these on their websites as well, so check out your local council’s page today to see what’s on for the next two weeks.
+Many of them list these on their websites as well, so check out your local council’s page today to see what’s on for the next few weeks.

 Sample every playground near your house: